Causal Multi-Task Demand Learning: Causal Identification

-We now describe a simple information design that restores identification.
-The objective is to define a conditioning set that is rich enough to address policy-induced confounding, while avoiding the degeneracy that arises when the learner can \emph{pin down} the query regressor.
+{\bf Identification via Partial Obfuscation of the Decision History.} We now construct an information set and supervision policy for a meta-learner that continues to condition on all prices to address confounding, while restoring identification by preventing the learner from identifying the query regressor.

-\paragraph{Step 1: Randomizing the query index to avoid a uniquely identifiable query regressor.} A first issue with standard meta-learning is that the query index is fixed by design (e.g., $k=K$), so the learner knows \emph{a priori} which price point will be used in the loss.
-In our setting, this is problematic because it makes the query regressor perfectly identifiable from the inputs.
-To prevent this, we randomize which observation is designated as the query.
+\emph{Step 1: Randomizing the query index.} In standard meta-learning, the query index (e.g., $k=K$) is fixed, so the learner knows which price enters the loss.
+To avoid this, we randomize the query within a locally exogenous two-point subset.
+Specifically, select a locally exogenous index pair $A_i = \{a_i, b_i\} \subseteq [K]$ (which exists by Assumption~\ref{ass:local_exogeneity}), potentially as a function of $(Z_i, p_{i1:K})$.
+Draw $\kappa_i \sim \mathrm{Unif}\{a_i, b_i\}$ independently across tasks, and treat $(p_{i\kappa_i}, D_{i\kappa_i})$ as the query.

-To reduce the variance introduced by this randomization, we randomize the query index only within a \emph{fixed two-point subset} of indices.
-Formally, for each task $i$, let $K_i^*$ be the largest index such that $p_{iK_i^*} \neq p_{iK}$, i.e., $p_{iK_i^*}$ is the last chosen price that was distinct from $p_{iK}$ and $K_i^*$ is the corresponding index.
-Under the assumption that there are at least two distinct prices, $K_i^*$ is well defined.
-Then draw

-independently across tasks and independently of all other variables.
-We designate $(p_{ik_i^1},D_{ik_i^1})$ as the \emph{query} pair.
-At this stage, a natural analogue of standard meta-learning is to give the learner the full price vector and all demand outcomes except the query demand: